nih-at/ckmame/INSTALL.md

 - optionally [libarchive](https://www.libarchive.org/) (for reading from 7z archives)

 For running the tests, you need to have [nihtest](https://nih.at/nihtest/) (at least version 1.9.1) and [Python](https://python.org).

+For code coverage of the test suite, you need to have [lcov](https://github.com/linux-test-project/lcov) installed.

+## Building ckmame

 The basic usage is
 ```sh